raspberrypilearning/fart-detector/WORKSHEET.md

 If it goes all the way up to 15 and you see the `Could not calibrate` message then just wait a minute or two and run the code again.

-### Supplementary activity using a multimeter
+### Optional activity using a multimeter

 If you connect a Multimeter to the breadboard as shown (and configure it to display voltage) you will be able to observe the voltage level changing in real time as the calibration code runs.
-You may need to use some Male to Male jumper wires and then the help of a friend to hold the multimeter terminals onto the bare end of the jumper wires.
+You may need to use some Male to Male jumper wires and then the help of a friend to hold the multimeter terminals onto the bare ends of the jumper wires.

 ![](images/fzz_multimeter.png)

-If you want the calibration code to run more slowly to give you more time to see the values on the multimeter then you can just modify the `sleep_time` parameter to the `calibrate` function on the line below in your code:
+If you want the calibration to run more slowly, to give you more time to see the values on the multimeter, then you can just increase the `sleep_time` parameter to the `calibrate` function on the line below:

 `fresh_air = calibrate(trace = True, sleep_time = .5)`

-Run the code again with:
+Try `1.5` instead of `0.5` and see how that looks.
+Run the code again with `sudo ./farts.py` when you're ready.

 ## Step 6: Monitoring for farts and raising the alarm